-Because Harvest Preparatory School provides a blended learning environment, students will be provided with access to computer equipment, programs, systems, email, Internet and other technologies.
+Students are provided with access to computer equipment, programs, systems, email, Internet and other technologies.
 Due to its enormous size, the Internet's potential, good or bad, is boundless.
 As such, this valuable resource always needs to be used in an appropriate manner.
 All users should keep in mind when they use the Internet, they are entering a global community, and any actions taken by the user will reflect upon Harvest Preparatory School as a whole.
 As a result, Harvest Preparatory School expects all users to exhibit behavior in an ethical and legal manner.